elmtree-askmo/cloudcannon-app/content/learn/psychology/what-role-does-behavior-play-in-evolutionary-strategies-for-survival-and-reproductive-success.md

 url: /learn/psychology/questions/what-role-does-behavior-play-in-evolutionary-strategies-for-survival-and-reproductive-success
 score: -1.0
 related_article1:
-    id: 171015
+    id: 170996
-    title: How do animals adapt their behavior in response to environmental pressures in behavioral ecology?
+    title: >-
+        How do forgiveness and provocative strategies differ in game theory applications?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-animals-adapt-their-behavior-in-response-to-environmental-pressures-in-behavioral-ecology
+    url: /learn/psychology/questions/how-do-forgiveness-and-provocative-strategies-differ-in-game-theory-applications
 related_article2:
-    id: 170999
+    id: 171001
-    title: What are the main disadvantages of sexual reproduction in terms of energy and time investment?
+    title: >-
+        What is anisogamy, and how does it affect reproductive strategies in different species?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-disadvantages-of-sexual-reproduction-in-terms-of-energy-and-time-investment
+    url: /learn/psychology/questions/what-is-anisogamy-and-how-does-it-affect-reproductive-strategies-in-different-species
 related_article3:
-    id: 171008
+    id: 170996
+    title: >-
-    title: How do evolutionary strategies in animals adapt to environmental influences on reproduction?
+        How do forgiveness and provocative strategies differ in game theory applications?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-evolutionary-strategies-in-animals-adapt-to-environmental-influences-on-reproduction
+    url: /learn/psychology/questions/how-do-forgiveness-and-provocative-strategies-differ-in-game-theory-applications
 related_article4:
-    id: 170997
+    id: 171010
-    title: What role do computer simulations play in understanding real-world cooperation strategies?
+    title: >-
+        What criteria do females use for mate selection, and how does this impact male traits?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-computer-simulations-play-in-understanding-realworld-cooperation-strategies
+    url: /learn/psychology/questions/what-criteria-do-females-use-for-mate-selection-and-how-does-this-impact-male-traits
 ---

 &nbsp;